With a combination of a small number of people + software + servers and robots.

 The company is being run as if this kind of thing is not so bad.

 As machines, or computers, continue to increase their processing power at an accelerating rate, many tasks that were previously done by people are now being left to machines for the future.

 However, the most difficult problem is how and where to draw the boundary between "work that should be done by people and work that should be done by machines.

-This is because, as the performance of machines and the development of software to apply them continue to advance, the line between "human and machine" is moving so quickly that even if we draw a line at this point, it will soon shift.
+This is because as the performance of machines and the development of software to apply them continue to advance, the line between "human and machine" will move quickly, and even if we draw a line at this point, it will quickly shift.